giellalt/lang-cho/cho.md

 * *hachimaalak:* `aalak+N+Poss+2Pl`
 * *hachiNki':* `ki'+N+Poss+2Pl`
 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-cho/blob/main/../src/fst/stems/nouns.lexc)</small>Adjectives
-Adjectives in the Choctaw language describe things.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-cho/blob/main/../src/fst/stems/adjectives.lexc)</small>Pronouns
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-cho/blob/main/../src/fst/stems/nouns.lexc)</small>Pronouns
 Pronouns in the Choctaw language are references to things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-cho/blob/main/../src/fst/stems/pronouns.lexc)</small>Verbs
-Verbs in the Choctaw language are actions

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-cho/blob/main/../src/fst/stems/verbs.lexc)</small>Numerals
-Numerals in the Choctaw language are numbers.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-cho/blob/main/../src/fst/stems/numerals.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-cho/blob/main/../src/fst/stems/pronouns.lexc)</small>

 We describe here how abbreviations are in Choctaw are read out, e.g.